-- Scarf, gloves and warm hat.
+- Scarf, gloves and a warm hat.

 - One evening outfit, something warm to wear each night to dinner and go wildlife spotting.
-I found jeans, a full-length wool thermal top and down vest worked perfectly.
+I found jeans, a full-length wool thermal top and a down vest worked perfectly.
 I wore these every evening for just a few hours after I had showered from my day hiking.
 I sprayed insect repellant on my clothes rather than my skin when the mosquitoes got bad at dusk.